 Have you considered going into commission sales?
 It can be a difficult way to make a living if you aren't disciplined, but it can be quite lucrative if you're good with people and willing to work hard.
 Proper sales etiquette should be incorporated into every aspect of the process, from first meeting the prospect to closing the deal.

 If you earn your income by making sales, you know that a bad misstep or faux pas can ruin a chance for bringing home the check.
+However, you have to be aggressive to some degree, or you'll miss out on opportunities to make sales.
+This can be a difficult etiquette scale to balance.

 Here are some tips on how to maintain good manners while making a living as a salesperson: